WebexSamples/webex-contact-center-api-samples/reporting-samples/graphql-sample/README.md

 ### Inner Pagination / Paginating CAR and AAR records

-Both CAR and AAR records are exposed within the `activities.nodes` field which provides with a list of records.
-To fetch more CAR and AAR records, inner pagination can be used, this enables pagination within the records instead of paginating the records themselves.
+Both CAR and AAR records are exposed within the `activities.nodes` field, which provides a list of records.
+To fetch more CAR and AAR records, inner pagination can be used; this enables pagination within the records instead of paginating the records themselves.

-To fetch more records within `activities.nodes` , the cursor can be retrieved from `activities.pageInfo` field which contains `endCursor` and `hasNextPage` fields.
-This cursor value can be passed into the `after` argument
+To fetch more records within `activities.nodes` , the cursor can be retrieved from the `activities.pageInfo` field, which contains the `endCursor` and `hasNextPage` fields.
+This cursor value can be passed into the `after` argument.

-The `activities` field supports the following 2 arguments to support inner pagination
+The `activities` field supports the following two arguments to support inner pagination

 1. *first*  - Accepts an Int value which determines the number of records to be fetched.
 The default the value is set to **25** and the maximum supported value is **100**.